Skip to content

 Alexandria – Best Egyptian Destinations

 You can’t visit Alexandria without stopping by its world-renowned Library.
 The Library of Alexandria (Bibliotheca Alexandrina) was inaugurated in 2002, almost two thousand years after its ancient predecessor was destroyed.
-With the main library that contains up to millions of books, the Library of Alexandria also includes a Planetarium that screens various scientific shows every day for children and adults alike.
+In addition to the central Library, which contains millions of books, the Library of Alexandria also includes a Planetarium that screens various scientific shows daily for children and adults alike.

 Film Locations in Italy: Cities and Landscapes

-And for a glimpse of the grandeur of the royal families that once ruled over Egypt until 1952, head on over to the Royal Jewellery Museum to see the rare jewellery and ornaments that belonged to queens and princes of the Mohamed Ali family.
+Visit the Royal Jewellery Museum to see the rare jewellery and ornaments that belonged to the queens and princes of the Mohamed Ali family and glimpse the grandeur of the royal families that once ruled Egypt until 1952.

 Stroll through Montaza Park and gaze at the splendour of its Palace.
-Once the private palace and gardens of King Farouk and the Royal Family, these lush gardens are now enjoyed by the general public on holidays and weekends throughout the year.
-Although the palace is currently not open to the public, you can still stroll through the extensive gardens that lead all the way to the sea where several beaches and hotels are open to visitors.
+Once the private palace and gardens of King Farouk and the Royal Family, the general public now enjoys these lush gardens on holidays and weekends throughout the year.
+Although the palace is currently not open to the public, you can still stroll through the extensive gardens that lead to the sea, where several beaches and hotels are open to visitors.

 Aside from its long intermingled history, Alexandria is known for its delicious food

-So, while there make sure to taste the great breakfast and tasty coffee, along with the mouthwatering ice cream at Délices in Raml Station.
+So, while there, make sure to taste the great breakfast, tasty coffee, and mouthwatering ice cream at Délices in Raml Station.

-For brunch time, go further along the coast to Greek Club near Qaitbay Citadel right by the sea.
-Aside from its great view, the restaurant also offers a variety of seafood for a delicious meal.
+For brunch time, go further along the coast to the Greek Club near Qaitbay Citadel, right by the sea.
+Aside from its incredible view, the restaurant also offers a variety of seafood for a delicious meal.

 El GounaBest Egyptian Destinations

-El Gouna is one of Egypt’s newer cities and it has attracted droves of tourists over the past couple of years for its amazing spot overlooking the Red Sea.
+El Gouna is one of Egypt’s newer cities, and it has attracted droves of tourists over the past couple of years because of its fantastic spot overlooking the Red Sea.

-Soak in the sun at one of the beaches like Club 88 or La Maison Bleue.
-There, you can also do some kite-surfing, diving, fishing snorkelling, windsurfing, waterskiing, water-surfing, or ride a glass-bottom boat and enjoy a great view of the colourful sea bed.
+Soak in the sun at beaches like Club 88 or La Maison Bleue.
+You can also do kite-surfing, diving, fishing, snorkelling, windsurfing, waterskiing, or water-surfing there.
+You can also ride a glass-bottom boat and enjoy a great view of the colourful sea bed.
 You can also hire a boat to go on a cruise or go island hopping.

-If you’re more into land sports, El Gouna also offers a multitude of opportunities for horseback riding, biking, beach volleyball, go-karts, mini-golf, tennis, and squash at its numerous sporting venues.
+If you’re more into land sports, El Gouna also offers many opportunities for horseback riding, biking, beach volleyball, go-karts, mini-golf, tennis, and squash at its numerous sporting venues.

-For meals, you can try the food at one of the many restaurants that are open round the clock in the city centre.
+For meals, you can try the food at one of the many restaurants open round the clock in the city centre.

 best egyptian destinations